Fast radio bursts at the dawn of the 2020s: Motivations for continued and future observations

-Observed FRB timescales extend over 6 orders of magnitude from $\sim60$\,ns to $\sim100$\,ms. Nonetheless, there are still orders of magnitude to explore in the time dimension.
-Nyquist-limited data can provide $\sim1$\,ns time resolution and can establish stronger observational links to phenomena seen from the Crab pulsar \citep{hankins_2016_apj}.
-To avoid scattering from the Galactic foreground, this must be done at relatively high radio frequencies ($>2$\,GHz) and/or at high Galactic latitude \citep{nimmo_2021_arxiv}.
+Observed FRB timescales extend over 8 orders of magnitude from $\sim60$\,ns to $\sim3$\,s.
+Nonetheless, there are still orders of magnitude to explore in the time dimension.
+Future experiments and surveys should endeavor to push the envelope in order to search for both `ultra-fast radio bursts' (uFRBs; $\Delta t < 10$\,$\mu$s) and `not-so-fast radio bursts' (nsFRBs; $\Delta t > 100$\,ms).

+Nyquist-limited data can provide $\sim1$\,ns time resolution and can establish stronger observational links to phenomena seen from the young Crab pulsar \citep{hankins_2016_apj} and `Crab twin' PSR~J0540$-$6919 \citep{geyer_2021_mnras} as well as the much older millisecond pulsars, like PSR~B1937+21 and PSR~B1821$-$24A, that emit giant pulses \citep{johnston_2004_iaus}.
+These short timescales may also reveal new sub-populations of FRB sources and provide new avenues for using FRBs as astrophysical and cosmological probes.
+To avoid scattering from the Galactic foreground, this must be done at relatively high radio frequencies ($>2$\,GHz) and/or at high Galactic latitude \citep{nimmo_2021_arxiv_arxiv210511446}.
 At comparably long timescales of $>100$\,ms, fast imaging searches will provide enhanced sensitivity compared to beam-formed techniques, since they provide a more stringent spatial filter.

-While wide-band single-pixel feeds, and multi-band/multi-telescope campaigns, have better characterised the instantaneous spectra of FRBs \citep{kumar_2021_mnras}, there is still much to be explored: e.g., whether the broadbandedness of FRBs correlates with their energy or other burst properties.
+While wide-band single-pixel feeds, and multi-band/multi-telescope campaigns, have better characterised the instantaneous spectra of FRBs \citep{kumar_2021_mnras}, there is still much to be explored: e.g., whether the broadband nature of FRBs correlates with their energy or other burst properties \citep{hewitt_2021_arxiv,metzger_2021_arxiv}.
 Such observations are also critical to determine whether the observed spectra are dominated by intrinsic or extrinsic effects.
 Multi-telescope simultaneous observations from tens of MHz to several GHz (or more) can map the burst width and spectral variations to determine whether these are consistent with scattering and scintillation, or demonstrably unrelated to propagation effects.